OndrejZamazal/ComplexOntologyMatching-SEMANTiCS2024/experiment.md

 ```

 Meta-reviewer is not only the author of the review but (s)he has a specific role within a reviewing process.
-Meta-reviewer is rather a subclass of an author of review.
+A meta-reviewer is instead a subclass of person which is an author of review, i.e., Class $\sqsubseteq$ Class Expression.
 Considering it as a *partly true positive*.

 <!-- within some scenarios, this subsumption could also help with interoperability. -->